On monochromatic arm exponents for 2D critical percolation: Background

 \subsection{The setting}

 We restrict ourselves here to site percolation on the triangular lattice, at criticality ($p=p_c=1/2$).
 Recall that it can be obtained by coloring the faces of the honeycomb lattice randomly, each cell being black or white with probability $1/2$ independently of the others.
-In the following, we denote by $\PP = \PP_{1/2}$ the corresponding probability measure on the set of configurations.
-Let us mention however that many of the results of combinatorial nature based on Russo-Seymour-Welsh type estimates should also hold for bond percolation on $\mathbb{Z}^2$, due to the self-duality property of this lattice.
+In the following, we denote by $\PP= \PP_{1/2}$ the corresponding probability measure on the set of configurations.
+Let us mention, however, that many of the results of combinatorial nature based on Russo--Seymour--Welsh-type estimates should also hold for bond percolation on~$\mathbb{Z}^2$, due to the self-duality property of this lattice.

-Let $S_n$ denote the ball of radius $n$ in the triangular lattice (\emph{i.e.}\ the intersection of the triangular lattice with the Euclidean disc of radius $n$, though the specifics of the definition are of little relevance), seen as a set of vertices.
-We will denote by $\partial^i S_n$ (resp.\ $\partial^e S_n$) its internal (resp.\ external) boundary, \emph{i.e.}\ the set of vertices in (resp.\ outside) $S_n$ that have at least one neighbor outside (resp.\ in) $S_n$, and, for $n<N$, by the annulus of radii $n$ and $N$.
-To describe critical and near-critical percolation, certain exceptional events play a central role: the arm events, referring to the existence of a number of crossings (``arms'') of $S_{n,N}$, the color of each crossing (black or white) being prescribed.
+Let $S_n$ denote the ball of radius $n$ in the triangular lattice (i.e., the intersection of the triangular lattice with the Euclidean disc of radius $n$, though the specifics of the definition are of little relevance), seen as a set of vertices.
+We will denote by $\partial^i S_n$ (resp., $\partial^e S_n$) its internal (resp., external) boundary, that is, the set of vertices in (resp., outside)\vadjust{\goodbreak} $S_n$ that have at least one neighbor outside (resp., in) $S_n$, and, for $n<N$, by